 Step 5: Adjust for credits and deductions

-Tax credits directly reduce what's owed and might include earned income credits, child care credits, or education credits.
-Some can reduce paycheck withholding, while others only apply on annual returns.
+Tax credits directly reduce what's owed.
+They might include earned income credits, child care credits, or education credits.
+Some reduce paycheck withholding directly; others only apply on annual returns.

-Don't forget special situations: reciprocity agreements between states, local taxes in certain cities, or employees working in multiple states.
-Each adds another layer to your calculations.
-This complexity is exactly why most small businesses use payroll software that updates automatically when rules change.
+Don't overlook special situations: reciprocity agreements between states, local taxes in cities like Philadelphia or New York City, or employees working across state lines.
+Each adds another layer to your calculations, which is exactly why most small businesses use payroll software that updates automatically when rules change.

 State tax calculation examples